Sparse time-varying parameter VECMs with an application to modeling electricity prices: Introduction

-In light of this empirical evidence, our econometric approach thus features several attractive properties that are required to successfully trace the evolution of energy prices.
-First, VECMs allow for discriminating between long-run equilibria and short-run adjustment dynamics.
-This feature might be useful to uncover cointegrating relationships between countries, or complex equilibrium dynamics among intra-day prices.
-Second, TVPs capture structural breaks in the dynamic relationships of the underlying data.
-This may be particularly useful for addressing complex latent pricing mechanisms and varying importance of variables such as fuel prices that may be subject to change over time.
-Third, using our shrink-then-sparsify approach allows for variable selection in high-dimensional datasets.
-Finally, heteroscedastic errors capture large unanticipated shocks in prices, a crucial feature when interest centers on producing accurate density forecasts \citep[see, for instance,][]{gianfreda2020large}.
+Summarizing, the VECM allows for discriminating between long-run equilibria and short-run adjustment dynamics, which we find to be important for modeling electricity prices.
+TVPs capture structural breaks in the dynamic relationships of the underlying data.
+This is particularly useful when addressing complex latent pricing mechanisms and varying importance of variables such as fuel prices that may be subject to change over time.
+Moreover, our \textit{shrink-then-sparsify} approach allows for specification search and variable selection in high-dimensional data by imposing exact zeroes in the coefficient matrices.
+Heteroskedastic errors capture large unanticipated shocks in prices, a crucial feature when interest centers on producing accurate density forecasts \citep[see, e.g.,][]{gianfreda2020large}.

-We provide two empirical applications.
-First, we illustrate our approach using daily data across several European economies.
-Our proposed procedure yields estimates for the cointegration rank that vary over time.
-Moreover, we detect several interesting patterns of sparsity in both dynamic and static interdependencies in energy markets.
-And we find that while heavy tailed errors are required for modeling electricity prices in some European countries, this feature is less important in others.
-Second, we conduct an extensive out-of-sample forecast exercise for hourly electricity prices for Germany.
-We consider forecasts for each hour of the following day.
-We find that multivariate models with TVPs and heteroscedastic errors provide improvements relative to simpler univariate benchmarks.
-In particular, the forecast exercise indicates that our proposed sparsified TVP-VECM performs well for predictive inference on German electricity prices.

-The rest of the paper is organized as follows.
-Section \ref{sec:econometrics} introduces the TVP-VECM.
-We discuss related identification issues, and propose a parsimonious framework for dynamically selecting time-varying cointegration ranks.
+The paper proceeds as follows.
+Section \ref{sec:econometrics} presents a flexible TVP-VECM model equipped with global-local shrinkage priors and heteroskedastic errors, while Section \ref{sec:sparsification} discusses our proposed dynamic sparsification techniques.
 Section \ref{sec:application} applies the TVP-VECM to modeling European electricity prices.
 Section \ref{sec:conclusion} summarizes and concludes the paper.